dustinpfister/blog_posts/_posts/js-javascript-break.md

 layout: post
 categories: js
 id: 386
-updated: 2019-08-19 16:42:43
+updated: 2020-07-11 07:03:43
-version: 1.18
+version: 1.19
 ---

-The [break statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break) in javaScript can be used to break out of a loop.
+The [break statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break) in javaScript can be used to break out of a loop such as a while or for loop.
 It can also be used in combination with labels to break a specific loop from within two or more nested loops.

-There are other ways to break a loop as well, such as using the return keyword within the body of a function for example, and there is also the continue keyword as well that can be used to skip a body of code and continue a loop as yet another way to break out of a loop in javaScript.
-The break keyword also comes into play when doing something with a switch statement.
-In this post I will be focusing on the break statement and some basic use case examples as to why it might come in handy now and then.
+There are other ways to break a loop as well, such as using the return keyword within the body of a function for example, and there is also the continue keyword that is worth mentioning also as that keyword can be used to skip a body of code and continue a loop without breaking out of it, but just spiking over any additional code that would run otherwise.
+The break keyword also comes into play when doing something with a switch statement, as the use of the keyword should be used after each case block in the body of a switch.

+So then in this post I will be focusing on the break statement, and some basic use case examples as to why it might come in handy now and then.

 <!-- more -->